ralfbiedert/cheats.rs/content/_index.md

 ```
       synchronous_code1();          synchronous_code2();          synchronous_code3();
-START --------------------> x.await --------------------> y.await --------------------> DONE
+START --------------------> x.await --------------------> y.await --------------------> READY
 // ^                          ^     ^                               Future<Output=X> ready -^
 // Before `sm` is             |     |
-// being executed,            |     This might resume on another thread (next best avaialable),
+// being executed.            |     This might resume on another thread (next best avaialable),
-// runtime's executor         |     or NOT AT ALL if Future was dropped.
+// Always invoked by          |     or NOT AT ALL if Future was dropped.
-// starts here.               |
+// some runtime.              |
-//                            Instructs executor to attempt `x`.
-If available: continue execution,
+//                            Attempt to resolve `x`.
+If done: continue execution, if not:
-//                            if not: voluntarily pause this `sm` and make executor continue another.
+//                            voluntarily pause this `sm` and make runtime continue another.
 ```

 </div>